What does “an aggression reactive dog” mean?

 What to do if you recognise signs of aggression in your dog:

 If you recognise the beginning signs of aggression in your dog, you should immediately consult an animal behaviour specialist.
+Do something about it, it will not get better, it usually becomes much worse very quick.
 No physical punishment should be used.
 Getting physical with an aggressive dog may cause the dog to intensify his/her aggression, posing the risk of injury to you.
 With a dog that has shown signs of aggression, you should always take precautions to ensure the safety of your family and others who may encounter your dog by:

 - Avoiding situations that elicit the aggressive behaviour.